danielmarkschwartz/zenlang/zenspec.md

 ### Numeric literal

 A sequence of [0-9a-fA-F-._xXoObBpP], that must start with a digit 0-9 and is delimited.
-(Note: negative numbers are interepreted as a sequence of tokens '-' '<numeric literal').
-This definition may accept non-conforming numberic expressions, which must be treated as an error.
+(Note: negative numbers are interpreted as a sequence of tokens '-' '<numeric literal>').
+This definition may accept non-conforming numeric expressions, which must be treated as an error.
 See literal parsing for details on accepted number formats